 Michael has attended the Aspen Music Festival and School, the Franz Schubert Institute, the Banff Centre, and the PianoTexas International Academy, working with esteemed musicians including James Conlon, Marilyn Horne, Helmut Deutsch, Jerome Lowenthal, and Yoheved Kaplinsky.
 He earned his bachelor of music degree at the Indiana University Jacobs School of Music as a recipient of the Premier Young Artist Award under the instruction of Edward Auer.
 While at the Jacobs School, he performed with the Concert Orchestra and the IU Summer

 Festival Orchestra as winner of two concerto competitions.
 In addition, he studied privately with the chorus master of Atlanta Opera, Walter Huff, in areas of accompanying and vocal coaching.
 In addition to earning a postgraduate degree at the Guildhall School of Music & Drama, Michael studied at the Kunstuniversität Graz in Austria with Julius Drake.

-Venturing outside the realm of classical music, Michael was the bandleader/pianist for the jazz combo Cut Time, which performed throughout Southern California, and studied jazz piano with Professor Barry Green at the Guildhall School.
+Venturing outside the realm of classical music, Michael was the bandleader/pianist for the jazz combo Cut Time, which performed throughout Southern California, and studied jazz piano with Professor Barry Green at the Guildhall School in London.